Inductive type: Elimination

-In words: for any proposition "P" over natural numbers, given a proof of "P 0" and a proof of "P n -> P (n+1)", we get back a proof of "forall n, P n".
+In words: for any predicate "P" over natural numbers, given a proof of "P 0" and a proof of "P n -> P (n+1)", we get back a proof of "forall n, P n".
 This is the familiar induction principle for natural numbers.

 Implementations

 W- and M-types

 W-types are well-founded types in intuitionistic type theory (ITT).
 They generalize natural numbers, lists, binary trees, and other "tree-shaped" data types.
 Let U be a universe of types.
 Given a type A : U and a dependent family B : A → U, one can form a W-type $\mathsf{W}_{a:A} B(a)$.
 The type A may be thought of as "labels" for the (potentially infinitely many) constructors of the inductive type being defined, whereas B indicates the (potentially infinite) arity of each constructor.
 W-types (resp.
 M-types) may also be understood as well-founded (resp. non-well-founded) trees with nodes labeled by elements a : A and where the node labeled by a has B(a)-many subtrees.
 Each W-type is isomorphic to the initial algebra of a so-called polynomial functor.